The Appointed Times of YHVH—the Day of Trumpets and the Messiah

 The Messiah is coming to judge, in order to give to each one what he or she deserves according to what he or she has done, whether good or bad, as we are assured in 2Co 5:10.
 Every appointed time we keep is like a standing before the judgment seat of the Messiah to be reckoned wise or unwise, worthy or unworthy servant for His coming.
 Let those of us, whether entrusted with one talent or with many, be watchful for the coming of the Master, because we know not the day, nor the hour.

 The degree of uncertainty as to when the Messiah will come is reminiscence of the degree of uncertainty as to when Yom Teruah, the Day of Trumpets, is expected to fall since this is the only appointed time of YHVH that falls on the first day of the month, when the sliver of the renewed moon is expected to be seen above the land of Israel.

-There is also a considerable number of prophetic pictures throughout the Scripture which show that we can expect the return of the Messiah on Yom Teruah, the Day of Trumpets, at the end of the 6,000 years reckoned for man to live on the Earth.
+There is however a considerable number of prophetic pictures throughout the Scripture which show us that we can expect the return of the Messiah on Yom Teruah, the Day of Trumpets, more specifically at the end of the 6,000 years reckoned for man to live on the Earth.